nesfit/IW5/Lectures/Lecture_01/PITCHME.md

 +++

 #### Truncation and precision loose
-* Types `float` and `double` are stored in binary form, therefore, only multiples of 2 are stored precisely
+* Types `float` and `double` are stored in binary form.
+Therefore, only multiples of 2 are stored precisely.

 ```C#
 float f1 = 0.09f * 100f;